 Professor Caroline Orfila is working with colleagues from Zhejiang University and industry partners BioPower Technologies Ltd, Keracol Ltd and Parkside Flexibles Ltd in the UK to create a range of products from the food waste, through the Citrusafe project.
 It is funded by BBSRC, Innovate UK, and the Newton Fund.
-Professor Goycoolea, Dr Christine Bosch and Dr Jin Chu from the School of Food Science and Nutrition, as well as Professor Long Lin, Dr Qi Meng from the School of Chemistry and Dr Richard Blackburn from the School of Design, are also part of the team bringing together a vibrant interdisciplinary environment for research and innovation.
+Professor Francisco Goycoolea, Dr Christine Bosch and Dr Jin Chu from the School of Food Science and Nutrition, as well as Professor Long Lin, Dr Qi Meng from the School of Chemistry and Professor Richard Blackburn from the School of Design, are also part of the team bringing together a vibrant interdisciplinary environment for research and innovation.

 Both the canning waste water and the peels are providing source material for a wide range of high value products.
 The researchers are creating a biopolymer to replace animal gelatine and fat and creating a pre-biotic high fibre additive for food products for both the Chinese and the UK markets.
 Pectin waste is being developed into food grade films for soft fruit cartons, which will be compostable and extend shelf life with the aid of added antimicrobial extracts from peels.
 There is a growing demand in China for home delivery of food which could result in a substantial increase in packaged food, so sustainable packaging from food waste products could enable this without the plastic waste problems seen in western countries.
 Keracol Ltd, a University of Leeds spin-out company is working with the researchers to use the peels, which are rich in essential oils, bioactives and colours, to create sustainable skincare products as part of their Dr Craft range of cosmetics.